ia6382/ia6382/projects.md

 [**Volumetric Data Segmentation**](https://github.com/ia6382/volumetric-data-segmentation)
 * Implementation of the Snake active contour model
-* Automated the segmentation of the mitochondria structures from the volumetric NRRD data of a cell
+* Automated the segmentation of the mitochondria structures from the volumetric data of a cell
 * *Matlab*

 ___

 [**Path Tracer**](https://github.com/ia6382/path-tracer)
 * A path-tracing framework that iteratively renders a simple scene
-* I implemented the main path tracing function with Next-Event-Estimation and Russian roulette with\
+* I implemented the main path tracing function with Next-Event-Estimation and Russian roulette and\
 three BRDF models: Lambertian, Blinn-Phong and the specular reflection model
 * *C#*